YeshwanthSadum/groq-mcp-client/README.md

    source .venv/bin/activate  # Linux/Mac
    # or .\.venv\Scripts\activate on Windows
    ```
-   to install uv you can follow https://docs.astral.sh/uv/getting-started/installation/
+   If you don't have uv, you can follow these [steps](https://docs.astral.sh/uv/getting-started/installation/) to install it.

 3. Install dependencies (uv will read from pyproject.toml and uv.lock):
    ```bash